polart/katemas.me/src/pages/your-journey.md

 Together, we’ll work to create ‘more’ in your life—more balance, more fulfilment, and more joy.

 I usually work with:
-- Leaders in tech (C level, Mid-level)
+- Leaders in tech (Mid-level or new managers)
 - High performers (IC, Expert, Staff) in tech
 - Expats & immigrants
 - Career transitioners